fable-compiler/samples-browser/README.md

 - Create a new folder with the sample (take current samples as reference)
 - Add the project to the `Fable.Samples.sln` solution (CLI: `dotnet sln Fable.Samples.sln add my-sample.fsproj`)
-- Add the sample to the restore scripts

 > TODO: Automate restoring of each sample folder